 Regular dental exams are essential for the maintenance of healthy teeth and gums.
 Our dentists recommend that you schedule a visit to your dentist every six months and work to keep your teeth and gums clean and healthy.

 The Dental Examination

 Checking for gum recession and tooth decay is just a small part of the overall dental examination.
-Your dentist (and dental hygienist) will also perform a head and neck examination and closely examine your mouth for indications of oral cancer, diabetes or signs of possible vitamin deficiencies.
+Your dentist (or dental hygienist) will also perform a head and neck examination and closely examine your mouth for indications of oral cancer, diabetes or signs of possible vitamin deficiencies.
 During the dental examination, our dentists may also examine your face, bite and lower jaw movement to look for signs of TMJ disorder.

 Dental x-rays will not be required at every visit, your dentist will discuss if a new x-ray will be needed.
 Typically, a full-mouth x-ray every 2-3 years is sufficient.

 Dental x-rays are pictures of the teeth, bones and soft tissues surrounding them.
 X-rays can show hidden abnormalities such as cavities and hidden structures such as wisdom teeth, as well as a bone loss that cannot be seen during a regular dental examination.
 Dental x-rays are harmless as they use minimal radiation.

 The following types of dental x-rays are commonly performed –